nicokuehn-dci/TuxTrax/README.md

 * **Performance:** Python's performance and extensive library support make it ideal for audio processing and other computationally intensive tasks.
 * **Flexibility:** The hybrid approach allows us to leverage the strengths of both Electron and Python, creating a powerful and versatile application.

+### New Methods for Generating, Filtering, and Recombining MIDI Drum Patterns

+TuxTrax now includes new methods for generating, filtering, and recombining MIDI drum patterns using Python scripts.
+These methods are designed to enhance your creative workflow and provide more flexibility in creating unique drum patterns.

+#### Generating Original MIDI Drum Patterns

+You can generate original MIDI drum patterns using the `generate_drum_pattern` method.
+This method creates a 16-step pattern with kick, snare, and hi-hat components.

+#### Filtering Patterns into Categories

+The `filter_patterns` method allows you to filter patterns into categories, such as "hip-hop grooves" or "techno kicks".
+This helps you organize your patterns and quickly find the ones that fit your project.

+#### Recombining Elements Using Markov Chains

+The `recombine_patterns` method uses Markov chains to mix elements from your own library, creating new and unique drum patterns.
+This method provides endless possibilities for creative recombination of your existing patterns.